jeongwonkwak/ML/notes/supervised-learning/support-vector-machines.md

 # Support Vector Machines
-An SVM is an algorithm that tries to find the line that best separates the data.
+An SVM is an algorithm that tries to find the hyperplane that best separates the data.
 Generally speaking, SVMs pick decision boundaries that are furthest away from the points.

 ## Maximizing the Margin
 - We can think of our desired split in data as maximizing the moargin of space between the two sets of points.
 For e.g., https://cl.ly/0O420c2E2V2K